 The portraits hanging below the gallery commemorate past Presidents of the Senate.
 After each President's term, a portrait is painted and hung in this area.
-The portraits are arranged in chronological order with the most recent one on the presiding officer's right.
-Each time the newest one is added, the oldest one is taken down and moved to the Historic Capitol, keeping 100 years of past Presidents on display in the Senate Chamber.
+The portraits are arranged in chronological order with the most recent to the right of the President's rostrum.
+Each time a new portrait is added, the oldest one is taken down and moved to the Historic Capitol, keeping 100 years of past Presidents on display in the Senate Chamber.